DevMountain/react-2-mini/README.md

 # Project Summary

-In this project we will create an application that can change the theme of a paragraph real-time using elements on the front-end.
+In this project we will create an application that can change the theme of a paragraph in real-time using elements on the front-end.
 We will also create a switch that can enable and disable the ability to change the theme of the paragraph.
-In the process of creating this project, we will cover how to use `this`, `bind`, `state`, `props`, and `componentWillReceiveProps`.
+In the process of creating this project, we will cover how to use `this`, `bind`, `state`, `props`, propTypes, and Stateless Functional Coponents (SFCs).

 # Live Example